 changes in your vision.

 Seek medical attention right away if you have symptoms of serotonin syndrome, such as: agitation, hallucinations, fever, sweating, shivering, fast heart rate, muscle stiffness, twitching, loss of coordination, nausea, vomiting, or diarrhea.

-Adzenys ER can affect growth in children.
-Tell your doctor if your child is not growing at a normal rate while using this medicine.
+Adzenys ER can affect growth.
+Tell your doctor if your child is not growing at a normal rate.

 loss of appetite, weight loss;

 This is not a complete list of side effects and others may occur.
 Call your doctor for medical advice about side effects.
 You may report side effects to FDA at 1-800-FDA-1088.

 Many drugs can affect Adzenys ER.
 This includes prescription and over-the-counter medicines, vitamins, and herbal products.
 Not all possible interactions are listed here.
 Tell your doctor about all other medicines you use.

 Remember, keep this and all other medicines out of the reach of children, never share your medicines with others, and use this medication only for the indication prescribed.